 How much will a team lose from failing to qualify?

-It is estimated that Juventus have earned €790m since 2012 purely from Champions League participation and ticket sales.
+It is estimated that Juventus earned €790m between 2012 and 2021 purely from Champions League participation and ticket sales.

-This year, despite a disappointing campaign that saw them eliminated by Porto in the last 16, they would still have earned just under €40m in prize money.
+In 2020-21, despite a disappointing campaign that saw them eliminated by Porto in the last 16, they still earned just under €40m in prize money.
 They were knocked out in the same stage by Villarreal this season.

-Juve also had a Coefficient payment of around €30m and they get a further payment via the Italian TV market pool.
+Juve also had a Coefficient payment of around €30m and they received a further payment via the Italian TV market pool.

 As well as missing out on direct funds through prize money, TV money and Coefficient-linked payments, failing to reach the Champions League has a commercial impact too.